 MANCHESTER IN THE 21ST CENTURY

 In the 21st century Manchester is a flourishing city.
 Although the old manufacturing industries have declined service industries are thriving.
-Furthermore the Lowry Art Gallery opened in 2000 and the Civil Justice Centre was officially opened by the Queen in 2008.
-Today the population of Manchester is 483,000.
+The Lowry Art Gallery opened in 2000 and the Civil Justice Centre was officially opened by the Queen in 2008.
+Meanwhile Beetham Tower, the tallest building in Manchester was built in 2006.
+Today the population of Manchester is 510,000.